 My fears were confirmed when I was on my way to my hostel.
 It took me a while to find the correct subway platform because I kept getting lost.
 Once I made it to the correct platform, I was having trouble buying a ticket from the ticket machine.
 I wouldn’t take my money for some reason and I quickly started freaking out because the machine was now only speaking in Mandarin and there was a line of people behind me!
 Thankfully, a young girl came to my rescue and explained that I need to use coins instead of bills (we mainly communicated by pointing at things).
 Before she left, she suggested that I go see the clerk at the ticket booth, which I did.

 The clerk spoke some English which made me super happy and helped me get a 3 day subway pass.
 Once on the subway, I tried to relax a little and to enjoy the ride.
-Most the people on the subway car kept to themselves, but a young lady started a conversation with me.
-She spoke English and asked me where I came from and why I came to Taipei.
+Most the people on the subway cart kept to themselves but a young lady started a conversation with me.
+She spoke English and asked me where I was visiting from and why I came to Taipei.

-I told her that I was visiting Asia from the US and that I came to Taipei from Seoul and she was super excited to hear that.
+I told her that I was visiting from the US and that I came to Taipei from Seoul.
+She seemed excited to hear that I was visiting different parts of Asia.
 She asked me where I was staying and if I knew how to get there.
-I told her I was staying at a nearby hostel and I showed her the direction to my hostel I had saved on my phone.
-To my surprise, she offered to take me there and I am forever grateful for her kindness because this place was difficult to find, I would have been so lost without her help!
+I told her I was staying at a nearby hostel and showed her the direction to my hostel I had saved on my phone.
+To my surprise, she offered to take me there.
+I am forever grateful for her kindness because this place was difficult to find and I am convinced that I would have been so lost without her help!